+Rent-A-Center Franchising International, Inc., an indirect wholly-owned subsidiary of the Company, is a franchisor of lease-to-own stores.
 The stores in our Franchising segment use our Rent-A-Center, ColorTyme or RimTyme trade names, service marks, trademarks and logos, and operate under distinctive operating procedures and standards.
-Franchising's sources of revenue include the sale of merchandise to its franchisees who, in turn, offer the merchandise to the general public for rent or purchase under a lease-to-own transaction, and royalties collected from franchisees based on a percentage of revenue.
+Our Franchising segment's primary source of revenue is the sale of rental merchandise to its franchisees, who in turn, offer the merchandise to the general public for rent or purchase under a lease-to-own transaction.
+The balance of our Franchising segment's revenue is generated primarily from royalties based on franchisees' monthly gross revenues.

-As of December 31, 2021, we franchised 466 stores in 32 states operating under the Rent-A-Center (401 stores), ColorTyme (28 stores) and RimTyme (37 stores) trade names.
+As of December 31, 2022, we franchised 447 stores in 31 states operating under the Rent-A-Center (392 stores), ColorTyme (18 stores) and RimTyme (37 stores) trade names.
 These lease-to-own stores primarily offer high quality products such as furniture and accessories, consumer electronics, appliances, computers, wheels and tires.

-As franchisor, Franchising receives royalties of 2.0% to 6.0% of the franchisees' monthly gross revenue and, generally, an initial fee up to \$10,000 per new location.
+As franchisor, Franchising receives royalties of 2.0% to 6.0% of the franchisees' monthly gross revenue and, generally, an initial fee of up to \$10,000 per new location.

-The following table summarizes our locations allocated among these operating segments as of December 31 of each of the years indicated below:
+The following table summarizes our store locations allocated among these operating segments as of December 31 of each of the years indicated below:

-2021 2020 2019
+2022 2021 2020

-Rent-A-Center Business 1,846 1,845 1,973
+Rent-A-Center Business 1,851 1,846 1,845

-Mexico 123 121 123
+Mexico 126 123 121

-Franchising 466 462 372
+Franchising 447 466 462

-Total locations (1) 2,435 2,428 2,468
+Total locations (1) 2,424 2,435 2,428

-(1) Does not include locations in our Acima segment
+(1) Does not include locations operating within our Acima segment.